jawah/niquests/README.md

 ## Why did we pursue this?

-For many years now, **Requests** has been frozen and blocked millions of developers, left in a vegetative state regarding evolutions in the field.
+For many years now, **Requests** has been frozen.
+Being left in a vegetative state and not evolving, tihs blocked millions of developers from using more advanced features.

-We don't have to reinvent the wheel all over again, HTTP client **Requests** is well established and really plaisant in its usage.
-We believe that **Requests** have the most inclusive, and developer friendly interfaces.
+We don't have to reinvent the wheel all over again, HTTP client **Requests** is well established and really pleasant in its usage.
+We believe that **Requests** has the most inclusive and developer friendly interfaces.
 We intend to keep it that way.
 As long as we can, long live Niquests!

 How about a nice refresher with a mere `CTRL+H` _import requests_ **to** _import niquests as requests_ ?